Week 1: Preparation#

 Question c#

 Let \(\alpha \in \mathbb{R}\).
-Find \(g(2 \alpha, \alpha)\) and \(g(\alpha, 2 \alpha)\), where \(g\) is defined in the previous question.
+Find \(g(2 \alpha, \alpha)\) and \(g(\alpha, 2 \alpha)\), where \(g\) is the function defined in the previous question.
 Calculate the derivative of \(g(2 \alpha, \alpha)\) with respect to \(\alpha\).

 Hint